-Tuning isn't optional.
-It's maintenance.
+Tuning is routine maintenance, the same as an oil change on a car.
 Your skis and snowboard are precision tools with metal edges and a porous polyethylene base that need regular attention to perform the way they were designed to.
-The question isn't whether to tune — it's how often, what level of service, and how much to budget for it.
+The real questions are how often, what level of service, and how much to budget for it.

 Here's a straightforward breakdown of what ski and snowboard tuning costs, what each level of service includes, and how to think about the investment.